-Carlo soon became the main household supporter and as an intrepid 21 year old opened his first shop in 1972, in the southern Italian beach town of Maratea.
-Here he stumbled upon estate jewels when an old lady walked in offering him a long lariat necklace.
+Carlo soon became the main household supporter and as an intrepid 21 year-old opened his first shop in 1972, in the southern Italian seaside town of Maratea.
+Here, he stumbled upon estate jewels when an old lady walked in offering him a long lariat necklace.
 He acquired it, unaware that one hesitant choice would turn into his lifetime path.
 With some skepticism, he placed the piece in the tiny shop window.
 It sold the next day.
 Later that same week, another lady walked in asking if it was true that he bought old gold.
 What she had was a pair of chunky earrings and an equally showy bracelet, typical examples of southern Italian jewellery.
-Carlo bought them, put them in the window, and a couple of days later they too were gone.
+Carlo bought them, put them on display in the window, and a couple of days later they too were gone.
 And with that, a specialty in vintage jewels was born.

-Today, in addition to his eternal Roman flagship, Carlo Eleuteri has satellite boutiques in the most exclusive shopping streets around the country as well as in New York and Saint Moritz.
+Today, in addition to his historical Roman flagship, Carlo Eleuteri has satellite boutiques in the most exclusive shopping streets around the country, as well as in New York and in Saint Moritz.
 In addition to being recognized as a global leading figure in the world of antique and vintage jewels, Carlo is also a devoted art collector as per family tradition, though with a twist.
-His collection is an extremely varied gathering of paintings, sculptures and unusual objects from several periods: from large portraits by Boldini to Allen Jones’ provocative pop art; from 18th century Chinese jade to Lucio Fontana’s Cuts, from 19th century silver gilt Indian furniture to Italian Futurist masters.
+His collection is an extremely varied gathering of paintings, sculptures and unusual objects from several periods: from large portrait by Boldini to Allen Jones’ provocative pop art; from 18th century Chinese jade to Lucio Fontana’s Cuts, from 19th century silver gilt Indian furniture to Italian Futurist Balla master.
 Carlo is indeed a true lover of excellence, rarity and extravagance.

 With further global expansion plans on the horizon, visions of strategic new product developments and Wagner’s sisters Etrusca and Vesta soon to join the company, the possibilities are endless!